kuzzleio/documentation/src/sdk-reference/js/6/getting-started/react/index.md

 )(App);
 ```

-At this step we could test our app by putting some random messages in our `initialState` in _src/state/reducers.js_, and then look in the browser if the messages are displayed.
+At this step we can test our app by putting some random messages in our `initialState` in _src/state/reducers.js_, and then look in the browser if the messages are displayed.

 ```javascript
 const initialState = {